After spending several years traveling as a digital nomad in search of an ideal place to settle in, our choice fell on Barcelona.

 If you ever get bored of Barcelona, there are many awesome day trips you can take, and of course flights to other Spanish cities and the islands are cheap.
 The Catalan government is very active in promoting the community’s best sights and outings.
 On this site, you will find many suggested trips.

-Barcelona has a pretty unique position between mountains and the sea.
+Barcelona has a pretty unique position between the mountains and the sea.
 It’s obviously great to be so close to the beaches, both those in Barcelona itself and also places like Castelldefels and Sitges which are only a short train ride away.
 They can be easily reached by car as well of course.
 On the other hand, there are the mountains which offer a really nice opportunity for those times when you need to get away from it all and immerse yourself in nature.

 Furthermore, connections from Barcelona to other important cities in Spain and throughout Europe are readily available.
 You can hop on a train or fly to most places directly from Barcelona.
 Since most of the conferences in my field take place in the US, having good flight connections to North America is also a plus.
-It’s very important for me to be somewhere that is well connected to the rest of the world and with little barriers to international travel.
+It’s very important for me to be somewhere that is well connected to the rest of the world and with few barriers to international travel.
 Barcelona is one such place, with a very good airport just twenty minutes away from the city center.

 Interesting Suburb Options

-Families or people who are more used to living in the suburbs rather than the main city centers, can opt to live in some good suburbs near Barcelona, chief of which are Castelldefels, Gava, and Sant Cugat.
+Families or people who are more used to living in the suburbs rather than the main city centers can opt to live in some good suburbs near Barcelona, chief of which are Castelldefels, Gava, and Sant Cugat.
 Within the Sant Cugat area, the best places to live are Coll Fava, Parc Central, Volpelleres, Mirasol, Golf and Can Matas.

 Yes, unfortunately, this is a city of dogs and a small percentage of dog owners are not very responsible.
 You have to be careful as you’ll encounter dog poop on most of your walks here, which is pretty disgusting especially if you end up stepping on it.